TranThang-2804/Udacity-Ethical-Hacking-Nano-Degree/Requirement.md

 3. We only need to concern about High and Critical vulnerabilities

 TASK:
-1. Perform automates scan using Nessus -> Upload to Faraday for analysis
+1. Perform automates scan using Nessus -> Upload to Faraday for analysis        Done
-2. From that, manually assess high/critical vunerabilities
+2. From that, manually assess high/critical vunerabilities                      In Progress
-3. Audit any web applications found on the server
+3. Audit any web applications found on the server                               Next tobe done

 WAY OF WORK NEED TO FOLLOW:
-1. Automated scan policy: Policy_NS_Q3
+1. Automated scan policy: Policy_NS_Q3                                          Done
-2. Manual assessment policy: Policy_VA_Q3
+2. Manual assessment policy: Policy_VA_Q3                                       In Progress

 Final Output:
 1. Prepare a assessment report